 4. Study / Work in Germany, Austria, Switzerland

 No wonder students, scholars, and researchers are flocking there.
 There are lots of research opportunities while you are studying in Germany.

-If you are planning to visit Austria, Switzerland, or any other German-speaking countries in Europe, Proficiency in German will be hugely beneficial.
+If you plan to visit Austria, Switzerland, or other German-speaking regions in Europe, German competency will be hugely beneficial.

 5. German in Hotel, Travel, Tourism and Hospitality industry

 When in Rome, do like the Romans doAmbrose